YottaDB/YDBDoc/GTMAdminOps/about.rst

    Page ###Page### of ###Total###

 .. index::
-    About YottaDB/GT.M
+    About YottaDB

 ==========================
- About YottaDB/GT.M
+ About YottaDB
 ==========================

 .. contents::
    :depth: 2

-YottaDB and GT.M are high-end performance database application development and deployment platforms from YottaDB LLC and Fidelity National Information Services (FIS).
-YottaDB/GT.M provides an M language subsystem, a database engine, and a complete set of utilities for administration and operation.
-One can install and manage YottaDB/GT.M using the utilities described in this manual and standard operating system tools.
-This chapter provides an overview of the YottaDB and GT.M system environment and utilities.
+YottaDB is a high-end performance database application development and deployment platforms from YottaDB LLC.
+YottaDB provides an M language subsystem, a database engine, and a complete set of utilities for administration and operation.
+One can install and manage YottaDB using the utilities described in this manual and standard operating system tools.
+This chapter provides an overview of the YottaDB system environment and utilities.

 --------------------------------------
 Hardware/ Operating System Environment